 A tailored approach

 By implementing a tailored approach, the product team can assess and develop features using a range of tools ranging from the analytical (for example CAD, Excel calculations, anthropometric data, standards) to the empirical (for example bench testing, small scale formative evaluations).
 As per the previous example, analytical methods could help refine the screen angle.
-This doesn’t mean that no user testing would be conducted but the summative parts of the study would be focussed on the higher risk tasks that require a significant component of user interaction.
+This doesn’t mean that no user testing would be conducted but the summative parts of the study would be focused on the higher risk tasks that require a significant component of user interaction.

 With experience as both a design engineer and human factors engineer I understand that with enough upfront background research provided by the human factors team (for example ethnographic data, anthropometric data, user profiles, environmental boards and use specifications / use related requirements) designers can make informed decisions.
 This allows them to create a refined and functional design therefore reducing the need for multiple rounds of simulated user testing.